 Step 6: Apply a smooth and final layer of cool whip on top of everything.
 Now you can decorate with strawberries, and blueberries or any other fruit you like.
 For me, strawberries and bananas work great as a combination.

 (To make it rich, add cool whip to each additional layer of fruits.)

-Cover with a plastic wrap and refrigerate.
+Cover with plastic wrap (saran wrap) and refrigerate.
 Do not freeze.
 You can make it a day before.